recvfrom/clamav-faq/faq/faq-troubleshoot.md

 ---

 ## I found an infected file in my HD/floppy/mailbox, but ClamAV doesn't recognize it yet.
-Can you help me?
+How can I help?

 Our virus database is kept up to date with the help of the community.
-Whenever you find a new virus which is not detected by ClamAV you should [complete this form](submit).
+Whenever you find a new virus which is not detected by ClamAV you should [complete this form](https://www.clamav.net/reports/malware).
 The virusdb team will review your submission and update the database if necessary.
-Before submitting a new sample: - check that the value of DatabaseDirectory, in both clamd.conf and freshclam.conf, is the same - update your database by running freshclam
+Before submitting a new sample: - check that the value of DatabaseDirectory, in both clamd.conf and freshclam.conf, is the same - and update your database by running freshclam to ensure you've scanned it with the latest virus database.

 ---